NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Stereo processing examples
 ==========================

-This chapter showcases a variety of results that are possible when processing different data sets with the Stereo Pipeline.
-It is also a shortened guide that shows the commands used to process specific mission data.
-There is no definitive method yet for making elevation models as each stereo pair is unique.
-We hope that the following sections serve as a cookbook for strategies that will get you started in processing your own data.
-We recommend that you second check your results against another source.
+This chapter showcases examples of processing data sets acquired with specific instruments.
+For a general introduction, see the tutorial (:numref:`tutorial`).

 Structure-from-Motion examples are in :numref:`rig_examples` (using a rig and robot images) and in :numref:`sfm` (for orbital images with no rig).

 .. toctree::